 GR 601 Strategic Information Technology Alignment (3 credits)

 Note: Restricted to MBA students only.
-GR 601D is reserved for ELMBA and MSMBA students.
-GR 601P is reserved for PMBA students.
+GR 601D is reserved for ELMBA/ Full Time MBA and MSMBA students.
+GR 601P is reserved for PMBA/ Part Time MBA students.

 GR 602 Business Process Management (3 credits)

-Provides a conceptual framework for understanding the fundamentals and characteristics of business processes.
-To set a solid foundation for accomplishing this aim, reviews the basics of process analysis and introduces process modeling.
+This course provides a conceptual framework for understanding the fundamentals and characteristics of business processes.
+To set a solid foundation for accomplishing this aim, it reviews the basics of process analysis and introduces process modeling.
 Included here are various methods of analyzing, measuring and evaluating processes.
-With these fundamentals in place, explores the concept of the value chain to offer a backdrop for understanding both intra- and interorganizational relationships and the associated dependencies that exist.
+With these fundamentals in place, the course explores theconcept of the value chain to offer a backdrop for understanding both intra- and interorganizational relationships and the associated dependencies that exist.
 The last part of the course focuses on how information technology can be used effectively in redesigning processes to improve their overall performance.
 Students are introduced to the enterprise resource planning system SAP.
-The course includes assignments, exercises and projects focused on different aspects of business processes .
+The course includes assignments, exercises and projects focused on different aspects of business processes.

 GR 603 Leading Responsibly (3 credits)

-Examines the multiple roles of ethical and responsible leadership and the challenges associated with leading organizations and teams in a rapidly changing environment.
-Through discussion, case analysis, and team based experiential exercises; students explore the complex issues of responsibly leading and guiding organizations and teams in contemporary society.
+This course examines the multiple roles of ethical and responsible leadership and the challenges associated with leading organizations and teams in a rapidly changing environment.
+Through discussion, case analysis, and team-based experiential exercises; students explore the complex issues of responsibly leading and guiding organizations and teams in contemporary society.
 Focus is placed on the development of the student as evolving leader.
 Students assess individual strengths and weaknesses as a leader, identify and develop a range of leadership competencies, and then apply these leadership skills to a variety of situations.

-Note: GR603D is reserved for ELMBA and MSMBA students.
-GR603P is reserved for PMBA, MSHFID & MSBA students.
+Note: GR603D is reserved for ELMBA/ Full Time MBA and MSMBA students.
+GR603P is reserved for PMBA/ Part Time MBA, MSHFID & MSBA students.

 GR 604 Global Strategy (3 credits)

-Focuses on how multinational companies and other firms create and sustain competitive advantage in a highly competitive, networked economy.
+This course focuses on how multinational companies and other firms create and sustain competitive advantage in a highly competitive, networked economy.
 Students learn about models of competition such as Porter's Five Forces model and D'Aveni's Hyper-Competition.
 Strategic innovation, the resource-based view of the firm, and new business models are other important topics.
-Emphasis is placed on formulating strategy at the corporate and business levels and on implementing strategy at all levels of the firm.
-The macro global environment, ethics, risk management and government regulation are covered.
-Serves as a capstone course, with discussion of comprehensive, international case studies that require financial analysis.
-Students use the college's Trading Room for research projects.201701 .
+Emphasis is placedon formulating strategy at the corporate and business levels and on implementing strategy at all levels of the firm.
+The macro-global environment, ethics, risk management and government regulation are covered.
+This course serves as a capstone course, with discussion of comprehensive, international case studies that require financial analysis.
+Students use the university's Trading Room for research projects.

-Note: GR604D is reserved for ELMBA and MSMBA students.
-GR604P is reserved for PMBA students.
+Note: GR604D is reserved for ELMBA/ Full Time MBA and MSMBA students.
+GR604P is reserved for PMBA/ Part Time MBA students.

 GR 606 Designing for the Value Chain (3 credits)